Table of Contents

 The organization’s employees feel job security and control, while the reward power is being implemented for outperformance in the organization.
 Job security and control is essential when it comes to better performance.
 The employees get involved in the goals and objectives of the organization wholeheartedly.
 The employees own the objectives.
 And the equipment of the organization is maintained carefully because of job security.
 Thus, the reward power provides a sense of security to the employees.

 3. Retention of the Employees :

 The retention of employees minimizes the cost of the recruitment of newer staff by double.
-Reward power helps the organization retain the employees for a longer period.
+Reward power helps the organization retain employees for a longer period.

 A long-term relationship between the organization and employee is thus nurtured and developed through incentives and bonuses.
-Thus, retention of the employees become easier with the provision of reward power.
+Thus, retention of the employees becomes easier with the provision of reward power.

 4. Increasing competition in the organization:

 With the provision of reward power, the organization is subjected to intense internal competition among employees.

 The increased competition paves the way for innovative ideas and actions in the organization.
-Likewise, thinking out of the box becomes easier with the bonuses and compensation.
+Likewise, thinking out of the box becomes easier with bonuses and compensation.
 The employees work harder and compete to get more rewards for their work performance in the organization.

 Besides this, the competing employees give birth to more innovative ideas in the organization.
 And innovative ideas help the organization grow rapidly.